 To the manufacturers of incontinence pads

 I’m calling you to reconsider your marketing and messaging towards women.
-Yes, your companies provide a wealth of truly valuable products and services for short term recovery or healing, for seniors and for care facilities, but healthy adult women deserve better than this.
+Yes, your companies provide a wealth of truly valuable products and services for short term recovery or healing, for seniors and care facilities, but healthy adult women deserve better than “oops moment”.
 They deserve to be given the right information, that they don’t have to simply put up with leaking, as your message suggests.